objectbox/objectbox-sync-examples/tasks/server-docker/README.md

 # Sync Server Example: using the ObjectBox Docker image

-The Sync Server is available as a Docker image that can be accessed by requesting a [Sync trial](https://objectbox.io/sync/).
-The team can either provide a,
+ObjectBox Sync Server is available as a Docker image.
+To obtain it request a [Sync trial](https://objectbox.io/sync/).
+We then either provide

-- Docker image packaged as a **.tar.gz** that can loaded with
+- a Docker image, **packaged as a .tar.gz**, that can be loaded with:

+    ```shell
-    `docker load --input ~/Downloads/sync-server.tar`
+    docker load --input ~/Downloads/sync-server.tar
+    ```

-- Private DockerHub repository details through which the Sync Server image can be pulled
+- a private **DockerHub repository** through which the Sync Server image can be pulled:

+    ```shell
-    `docker pull objectboxio/sync-<customer>:sync-server-<version>`.
+    docker pull objectboxio/sync-<customer>:sync-server-<version>
+    ```

+    > [!NOTE]
-    Make sure you are logged-in with the agreed credentials using `docker login`.
+    > Make sure you are logged in using the provided credentials using `docker login`.

-Once the Docker image is loaded/pulled, it should be visible in the output of `docker image ls`,
+Once you have added the Docker image, it should be visible in the output of `docker image ls`:

 ```shell
 $ docker image ls